-The Massachusetts Department of Elementary and Secondary Education (ESE) is using the 2016 calendar year to plan for its transition to the requirements of the Every Student Succeeds Act, and to begin preparing a consolidated state plan that it anticipates submitting to the U.S. Department of Education in March 2017.
-With a few exceptions, ESSA will first take effect at the beginning of the 2017-18 school year.
+The Massachusetts Department of Elementary and Secondary Education (DESE) used the 2016 calendar year to plan for its transition to the requirements of the Every Student Succeeds Act (ESSA), and prepare the ESSA consolidated state plan.
+With a few exceptions, ESSA took effect at the beginning of the 2017-18 school year.

-For Massachusetts schools and districts, the most notable changes under the law will relate to the design of the state's school and district accountability and assistance system.
+For Massachusetts schools and districts, the most notable changes under the ESSA law related to the design of the state's school and district accountability and assistance system.

 DESE began its transition to ESSA by focusing on changes to its current school and district accountability and assistance system.
-The work has been organized into four phases:
+The work was organized into four phases:

-Modifications to the accountability and assistance system will be implemented at the beginning of the 2017-18 school year.
+Modifications to the accountability and assistance system was implemented at the beginning of the 2017-18 school year.

 Memo to the Board of Elementary and Secondary Education, June 2016